 Applicants to the MSA degree program must meet the general university requirements for graduate admission.

-Applicants who lack the necessary prerequisite knowledge in accounting may be required to
+Applicants who lack the necessary prerequisite knowledge in accounting may be required to complete accounting bridging courses prior to matriculating in the major.

 Bridging Courses

 Students admitted to the MSA degree program may be required to successfully complete a maximum of nine credit hours in accounting bridging courses that serve as prerequisites to the MSA degree requirements.
 The number of bridging courses required will normally depend on courses completed by the student as an undergraduate and is determined by the program at the time of admission.
 Bridging courses do not generate credit hours towards completion of the degree program graduation requirements.
 Students required to complete bridging courses are normally not eligible to register for degree program courses prior to successful completion of these courses.
-For further details, refer to Bridging Courses in Registration and Course Information within the Academic Policies and Regulations section earlier in this catalog.
+For further details, refer to Bridging Courses in Registration and Course Information within the Academic Policies and Regulations section earlier in the catalog.
 Bridging courses may be waived when the waiver policy requirements are met.
 Matriculation into the major requires successful completion or waiver of the bridging courses.

 Bridging Courses (9 credit hours)